 Sri Chinmoy's love of America

-Sri Chinmoy expressed his appreciation of America in countless poems, songs and writings.
+Sri Chinmoy expressed his appreciation of America and the American ideal in countless poems, songs and writings.

 America: quality or quantity?